 - Travelers who want to avoid families.

-Getting there: Coronado is most-commonly accessible by the Coronado bridge or ferry from the downtown San Diego Embarcardero.
-The drive from the airport takes 20 minutes.
+Getting there: Coronado is most commonly accessible by the Coronado bridge or ferry from downtown San Diego.
+The drive from the airport takes about 20 minutes (without traffic).

 There are a myriad of small Coronado hotels and motels, but most people ask me about these two larger resorts.

-Loews Coronado is about 4 miles south of Coronado along Silver Strand beach.
-This five-star hotel prices well because it is somewhat isolated.
-People tend to stay here when the Hotel Del Coronado is out of their budget.
+Loews Coronado Bay Resort is about 4 miles south of Coronado along Silver Strand beach.
+This resort prices well because it is somewhat isolated.
+People tend to stay here when the Hotel del Coronado is out of their budget.
 Guests have access to two beach types: ocean beach and bay beach.
-The latter is waveless and excellent for small kids.
-The resort offers a shuttle to Coronado village and is pet-friendly.
+The latter is waveless but doesn’t have the draw (sand can be muddy here) that the ocean beach does.
+The resort offers a shuttle to Coronado village and tons of onsite activities (water sports, beach yoga, family movies).
+It’s also pet-friendly.

 Downtown San Diego

-As the heart of the city, Downtown San Diego offers up incredible convenience and urban fun with the city’s best restaurants and nightlife within walking distance of popular hotels.
+As the heart of the city, Downtown San Diego offers up incredible convenience and urban fun.
+This is where to stay in San Diego when you’re looking to have the city’s best restaurants and nightlife within walking distance of your hotel.

 Parking rates at even budget hotels can be high.
-If you’re traveling with young kids and need a bathtub, many rooms in downtown are shower-only.
+If you’re traveling with young kids and need a bathtub, many guest rooms and suites in downtown are shower-only so keep an eye on bathroom descriptions.

 - Foodies and nightlife seekers as some of the city’s best bars, clubs, and restaurants are in the Gaslamp Quarter and Little Italy.